Winston-Lin/dziganto.github.io/_posts/2018-5-25-Introduction-to-Time-Series.md

 ![Residual Plot](/assets/images/residuals.png?raw=true){: .center-image }

 # Aggregating Components
-Now comes the time to aggregate the three components: trend, seasonality, and residuals.
+Now comes time to aggregate the three components: trend, seasonality, and residuals.
 This will give us the time series data were looking for.

 As it turns out, there are two major ways to aggregate (or decompose, as we'll see later) time series data.